uit-no/hpc-doc/general/job-script-examples.rst

 Help!
 I don't know what OpenMP or MPI means!
 --------------------------------------------

 OpenMP and MPI are parallelization frameworks.
-If your calculation is sequential (running on one core only) or you plan to run many sequential calculations in one job script, then take the "single-node OpenMP job" script and remove the line that contains "export OMP_NUM_THREADS=$SLURM_TASKS_PER_NODE".
+If you want to run many similar jobs that each use one core at a time, scroll down to job arrays.

 Example for an OpenMP job